 How Xeroom Handles Stripe Fees

 There are two fees to consider when using Stripe.
-The first is a surcharge that you can add to your customer’s order ie a revenue to you and the second is the fee that Stripe charges you for the transaction ie a cost to you.
+The first is a surcharge that you can add to your customer’s order, ie a revenue to you to cover the cost of the Stripe fee and the second is the fee that Stripe charges you for the transaction ie a cost to you.
 These show up on an order as Fee 1 and Fee 2 below.

 Surcharge – Fee 1

 This is a surcharge that you can add on to you order for customers who pay with Stripe to cover the costs to you made by Stripe.
 I suggest only using this if you can provide the customer with a no-surcharge alternative eg bank transfer so that they don’t feel forced to use it but instead see it as an option.
-This fee is set by you and I use the Woocommerce Booster plugin which has a module to set this – Gateways Fees and Discounts Module Options – and these are my settings.
+In the UK it is also not allowed to charge more than the cost of using a card.
+This fee is set by you and you can use the Woocommerce Booster plugin which has a module to set this – Gateways Fees and Discounts Module Options – and these are my settings.
 This fee will show up in Xero as an extra line on the invoice.
 Paypal and other surcharges that you wish to make are handled in exactly the same way.

 This is how the fee appears on the customer sales invoice in Xero: